alerta/zabbix-alerta/README.md

 Zabbix-Alerta Gateway
 =====================

-Consolidate Zabbix alerts from across multiple sites into a single "at-a-glance" console.
+Consolidate Zabbix alerts from across multiple sites into a single "at-a-glance" console by using a custom Zabbix [alertscript](https://www.zabbix.com/documentation/2.2/manual/config/notifications/media/script).

 Transform this ...